 ssh in and work from my primary machine, but you can also work directly on the Pi if you’ve got a decent screen, keyboard and mouse set up.
 You might need to enable

-ssh on your Rasperry Pi if you prefer to work from a different machine.
+ssh on your Raspberry Pi if you prefer to work from a different machine.

 To open Chromium on startup is a one-liner added to